Ultimate Spanish Cuisine Tour

-At the fifth stop, we’ll sneak you into one of Madrid’s oldest kitchens specialized in making the city’s famous stew.
+Next we’ll sneak you into one of Madrid’s oldest kitchens specialized in making the city’s famous stew.
 This dish is a Madrid essential and this restaurant, open since 1870, is known across the country as preparing one of the best in town.

-Last but not least, you’ll head to a gourmet candy shop to taste three different types of Spanish turrón and toast with a shot of locally produced liqueur!
+Last but not least, you’ll head to a gourmet sweets shop to taste three different types of Spanish turrón and toast with a shot of locally-produced liqueur!

-And as with all Devour Madrid tours, your guide will give you a copy of our Devouring Madrid guide, which is packed with all our favorite places to eat and drink in the city!
-So put down your guidebook and get ready to experience Madrid like a local!
+And as with all Devour Madrid tours, you’ll receive our Devouring Madrid guide.
+Packed with all our favorite places to eat and drink in the city, put down your guidebook and get ready to experience Madrid like a local!